Masters in Literary Studies in English

-All course work will be completed in the first year of the programme.
+Course work is completed in the first year of the programme.

-Students will be required to write a dissertation of 25000 words during the first and second year in the programme.
+A ‘minor’ dissertation of 25,000 words is undertaken in the second year of the programme.
 Students register for the dissertation during the second year of the programme, through the following code: ELL5001W.

 Compulsory (core) courses

 In addition to the 2 MA electives, students are required to take 2 MA core courses which are designed to support the work of research.
 All coursework MA students will, therefore, be required to register for the following two courses during their first year of study:

 The Research Methods core course will require a 4000-word research proposal as a final output, ensuring that students start delving into research for their dissertations during the second semester of their coursework and creating valuable momentum for the year of independent research.

 Electives are offered within each of the following streams of inquiry: